salujajaskeerat/ELP305-TribeD-documentation/index.md

 Suitable for: 1kW, 2kW, 1kVA to 3kVA off-grid or on-grid solar power system.

-The following table shows the specifications of the lightning arrester used:
+The following table (Table 9) shows the specifications of the lightning arrester used:

 | Property | Specification |
 |---|---|